GameTimeline

 Anime & games

 See the Pokémon games timeline for Scarlet/Violet, Legends, remakes, and regional story order.
-This page covers the English TV anime only—one arc per row, not every episode.
+This page covers the English TV anime only—one arc per entry, not every episode.

 No. The TV series shares regions and characters with the RPGs but uses its own episode plots, League rules, and filler.
 You can play Scarlet/Violet or any remake without watching anime, and you can binge the show without playing the matching games.
 Treat them as related adaptations, not one canon.